jonnonz1/nz-statute-book/acts/public/2002/te-uri-o-hau-claims-settlement-act-2002.md

   - **Te Uri o Hau governance entity** means Te Uri o Hau Settlement Trust established by deed of trust dated 3 May 2001 in accordance with clause 2.1 of the deed of settlement.

 ### 13 Meaning of Te Uri o Hau
-(1) In this Act, Te Uri o Hau means every individual who can trace descent from 1 or more ancestors who exercised customary rights —
+(1) In this Act, Te Uri o Hau means every individual who can trace descent from 1 or more ancestors who exercised customary rights—
   (a) arising from descent from 1 or more of the following:
     (i) Haumoewaarangi:
     (ii) the tribal groups of Te Uri o Hau, Ngai Tahuhu, Ngati Tahinga, Ngati Rangi, Ngati Mauku, Ngati Kauae, Ngati Kaiwhare, and Ngati Kura; and